Share feedback

 $ cd compose-for-agents/adk/

-If your machine meets the necessary hardware requirements, you can run the entire application stack locally using Docker Compose.
+Your machine must meet the necessary hardware requirements to run the entire application stack locally using Docker Compose.
 This lets you test the application end-to-end, including the model and MCP gateway, without needing to run in the cloud.
 This particular example uses the Gemma 3 4B model with a context size of 10000.

 Hardware requirements: